JereKuusela/valheim-infinity_hammer/hammer.md

 ### Repairing

-By default, only change is that the UI shows how much damage was repaired.

-If "Repair anything" is enabled, most destructible objects can be repaired or healed.
+When "Repair anything" is enabled, most destructible objects can be repaired or healed.
 This includes creatures and players.

 For minerocks, if the targeted part is already at full health, a random part is restored instead.
 This is not very practical but can be used to restore accidental changes to minerocks.

-If "Overwrite health" is enabled, the object is repaired or damaged to the specified health value.
+When "Overwrite health" is set, the object is repaired or damaged to the specified health value.

 For creatures, the maximum health value is also set.
 So they will keep their max health even when disabling "Overwrite health".
 Other objects will revert to the original max health when repaired.